shubinternet/manager/README.md

 #### 1:1s

 - unless there are a lot of you, we'll start with half an hour weekly, and adjust to what works; not always needed, but nice to have the time set aside.
 - conversations about goals (qv) and performance reviews will probably be longer.
+I used to try to shoehorn them into 1:1s but that doesn't really work very well, so I'll probably schedule those separately.
 - I may have things I want to discuss, but you own the agenda for these conversations.  they can be, but these are not required to be status meetings.
 Slack/IM is better for status anyway.
 - Also I will try to not wait for a 1:1 for important feedback.
 1:1s are for catching up and nurturing our relationship.
 - I'm probably in a lot of meetings but you will have dibs to any time not already booked, and can probably pre-empt my time if it is already booked.
 My calendar is *usually* current.